Dleibe1/Project-Builder/README.md

    for any project.

-   It is for this reason that I created the "Fork Project" feature, which allows a user to fork another user's entire build, which includes the parts list in addition to the project's code.
+   It is for this reason that I created the "Fork Project" feature, which allows a user to fork another user's entire build, including both the parts list and code.
 Once a project fork is created, clicking "Project Forks" on a project's display page will show the forked versions of the project.

 ## Usage